The-0xAlex/SetupXcode/README.md

 ## Install using SPM if you're a 1337_hax0r

-The easiest way to install is to clone the repo and execute the pack with `swift run`:
+Clone the repo and execute the pack with `swift run`

 ```
 $ git clone https://github.com/The-0xAlex/SetupXcode.git